bdesham/pinboard-notes-backup/README.md

     brew install pinboard-notes-backup

 Prebuilt binaries are available for OS X and Linux—find them on [the page for the most recent release][release].
 Download the archive for your OS, unpack it, and copy the `pnbackup` binary to some directory in your `PATH`, like `/usr/local/bin`.
+You may also want to copy the man page, `pnbackup.1`, to a directory like `/usr/local/share/man/man1`.

 [Homebrew]: https://brew.sh
 [release]: https://github.com/bdesham/pinboard-notes-backup/releases/latest